iambriccardo/books-backend/terraform/README.md

 - **S3**
     - An *S3 Bucket*, to store the Terraform State remotely
     - A *S3 Bucket Public Access Block* to ensure that the S3 Bucket is private

+### Note on KMS Encryption
+For further security, the S3 Bucket containing the remote state can be encrypted using AWS's KMS Service.
+This exploits following resources:
 - **KMS**
     - A *KMS Key* to encrypt the S3 Bucket
     - A *KMS Alias* to access the encrypted bucket

+Since these resources are not included in the Free Tier, the related lines are currently commented.
+Affected lines are *backend.tf:[6-7]* and *remote-state/state.tf:{[1-12], [24-31]}*

 ## AWS Credentials